jgshurts/pitchpipe/README.md

    configured, for example, Ukulele borrows the 'guitar' sample set, while Mandola and Octave Mandolin borrow the 'mandolin' sample set.
 In this way, we can give instruments a voice that is _similar_ to the actual instrument, until we have time to record it (or the money to buy one).
+This borrowing of samples works because of the magic of Tone.Sampler, which will automatically pitch-shift an existing sample (MP3 file) so that it plays a different note.
+It chooses a sample that is closest to the note that is to be played, so the resulting tone doesn't sound weird.
    * `notes`: an array of octave-specific notes that are to appear on the keyboard when this instrument is rendered.
 If `samplesUrl` is anything other than 'default', the app will look for MP3 files in the given directory name, and will assume